 - A team wins a round if they win the most matches in the round.

 In Team Constructed, each player registers their deck based on the constructed format being played.
 Players on the same team may not register the same hero.
 Players may use different heroes even if they have the same first name (e.g. Player A can play as Bravo, Showstopper, and Player B can play as Bravo, Star of the Show).

-During the tournament registration, each member of the team is assigned a player position within the team: Player A, Player B, and Player C. During the tournament, when two teams are paired in a round, each player plays a match against the player in the opposing team with the same player position.
-For example, the Player A from each team plays a match against each other, and the same with Players B and C).
+A team comprises three members.
+During registration, each member of the team is assigned a player position within the team: A, B, and C. Players may not swap their position in the team after registration.
+During the tournament, when two teams are paired in a round, each player plays a match against the player in the opposing team with the same player position (e.g. Player A from each team plays a game against each other, and the same with Players B and C).

 Members of the same team may communicate freely with each other during the match; however, the player seated for their game has the final say on decisions, and moves any of the game pieces, in their own game.
 Note-taking and slow-play policies still apply.
 Players are not penalized for providing strategic outside assistance when talking to their teammates in a game they’re not otherwise involved in but can be penalized for taking notes that are prohibited under the policy.
 Players must still play at a reasonable pace, even if they’re in discussion with team members; the player of a game is responsible for ensuring that they proceed with the game at a reasonable pace.

 If a team member gains private information from an opposing player's game, or if a team member leaves the match area, they are prohibited from communicating with their teammates in any capacity for the remainder of that match, as if they were a typical spectator.